Recovering Damages From a Drunk Driver

 Beyond that, if the at-fault driver is driving a company car or a commercial truck for a company, then the employer could even be held liable for negligent hiring, supervision and retention of a driver with a history of drunk driving.
 In fact, drivers of commercial tractor trailers are held to a higher standard of care for driving and could be subject to punitive damages for habitually being bad or reckless drivers.

 Or, if the drunk driving accident is a result of the the driver having been over-served at a bar, restaurant, or party, then the party who served the alcohol could be liable under Georgia Dram Shop laws.
 The point is that a thorough investigation of a drunk driving accident is imperative, especially if a catastrophic injury is involved.

 Often times, an automobile insurance company will settle a DUI or drunk driving case quickly in order to avoid exposure to more liability.
 Depending on the circumstances, that settlement could greatly exceed the actual medical expenses incurred.
 An experienced injury attorney is able to communicate the pertinent information to the insurance company to obtain fair and reasonable compensation.

 As you can see, being hit by a drunk driver in Georgia and suffering injuries therefrom can be complicated.
 To avoid being duped by insurance companies who will underpay to avoid being economically exposed, it is imperative for people who have suffered serious injuries or lost loved ones to drunk drivers to consult with a qualified attorney.
-If you have any questions about claims against drunk drivers, call the Law Offices of Betty Nguyen Davis at 404-593-2620 for a free consultation.
+If you have any questions about claims against drunk drivers, call The Davis Injury Firm at 404-593-2620 for a consultation.